jdbean/blog-mirror/projects.md

 ![Ex-Static](/assets/img/Ex-Static.png)

-Ex-Static instantly turns any Jekyll blog into a Content Management System with a user-friendly interface for authors and editors. *Live demo does not currently have WebSockets functionality enabled.8*
+Ex-Static instantly turns any Jekyll blog into a Content Management System with a user-friendly interface for authors and editors. *Live demo does not currently have WebSockets functionality enabled.*

 <div class="project-footer">
   <div class="project-share">